twintproject/twint/README.md

 Notes:
 - [Google translate has some quotas](https://cloud.google.com/translate/quotas)
-- There is a bug when tweet contains emojis

 ## Featured Blog Posts:
 - [How to use Twint as an OSINT tool](https://pielco11.ovh/posts/twint-osint/)